Mystery tour of Lisbon.

-It turns out the brothers are sons of the former Mayor and one still works for the municipality.
+It turned out the brothers are sons of the former Mayor with the younger one still working for the municipality.
 We were considered important guests.
 Probably in hindsight because we bought the wine, beer and port.

 “Have you been to our local beach?” asked the brothers.

 We knew Portugal was on the coast but hadn’t yet planned a beach trip.

 Wine, beers, port and the brothers convinced us otherwise.